Love Shore

 Love Shore is a cyberpunk noir visual novel developed and published by Perfect Garbage Studios.
 Set in the cyberpunk city of Love Shore, the game revolves around protagonists Sam and Farah, who attempt to navigate the monstrous underworld in hopes of uncovering the means to save their friends.

-The game is scheduled for release on Xbox and Steam in 2023.
-Love Shore will be the debut title of developer, Perfect Garbage Studios.
+The game was released for Xbox Series X/S and Steam on June 30, 2023.
+Love Shore is the debut title of developer, Perfect Garbage Studios.

 Gameplay

 Love Shore is a visual novel that contains eight different story routes and romance options for its two main characters, over twenty-five endings depending on choices made throughout the game, and interweaving plot points.
 The city of Love Shore operates on a 24-hour system.
 The player sees a shift in UI, sprites and aesthetics as day turns to night and vice-versa.

 The game contains RPG elements such as stat building based on actions performed throughout the game.
 Every choice made relates to a stat or point system.
 Three stats are always visible to the player: strength, courage, and intelligence.
 As the player make choices throughout the game, the path they choose impacts and improves stats.
 When a player’s stats are too low, specific choices become locked; a low intelligence stat will bar a player from picking a choice that only high intelligence can allow.